 2. Mud Jacking

 Mudjacking is a repair method used to lift concrete that is uneven or sinking.
 This process is also known as Slab jacking, concrete lifting, and slab leveling.
 This method is ideal for small jobs such as raising porches, steps, decks, walkways, garage floors, and driveways.

-- When comparing to replace the whole structure, the cost of slab jacking is low.
+- When compared to replacing the whole structure, the cost of slab jacking is low.

 - The place where slab jacking has been done can be used in about one hour.

 - This method is suitable for any condition of weather.

 - No color change in the structure as the new concrete mixture spread beneath the old slab layer.